kinalmehta/Reinforcement-Learning-Notebooks/my_path_in_RL.md

 #### 1. Introduction to Reinforcement Learning -  David Silver's UCL lectures [link](https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ) (October 2018)

 - This is the first course I started with.
 It gives a great introduction to classical RL in tabular form.
-This course if enough to equip you with all the **conceptual and theoretical** knowledge.
+This course is enough to equip you with all the **conceptual and theoretical** knowledge.
 It is a good place to develop your understanding.
 - I personally didn't work on any code with this course.

 #### 2. UC Berkley Deep RL Course [link](http://rail.eecs.berkeley.edu/deeprlcourse/) (January 2019)